nathanntg/bela-warp-detect/README.md

 The code supports:

-* macOS (with a few additional requirements), via either the C++ API or MATLAB MEX files
+* macOS, via either the C++ API or MATLAB MEX files
 * Bela embedded platform

 To use on macOS, you must have: